GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [ ] As part of manager start up, have it delete all tasks
 - [ ] Cron to back up DB periodically
 - [ ] Cron to delete completed tasks
+- [ ] Rewrite manager to ffprobe and make decision on process a single function